GoogleCloudPlatform/compute-gpu-monitoring/windows/README.md

 To run this script you need to meet the following criteria:

 * It can be run only on Google Compute Engine machines.
-* It requires Python version >= 3.6.
-* It requires the `nvidia-smi` tool to be properly installed.
+* It requires the `nvidia-smi` tool to be properly installed in the default folder of C:\Program Files\NVIDIA Corporation\NVSMI
-* You need `pipenv` or some other virtual environment manager to install the script dependencies.
 * You need to have Cloud Monitoring dashboard created.
 This is automatically done on your first visit on the [Cloud Monitoring page](https://console.cloud.google.com/monitoring) in the Cloud Console.

 The `nvidia-smi` tool is installed by default if you follow the